-And with floor-to-ceiling windows, it’ll be easier than ever to get a panoramic view of the hustle and bustle of Las Vegas without stepping foot outside of your room.
+And with floor-to-ceiling windows, it’s easy to get a panoramic view of the hustle and bustle of Las Vegas without stepping foot outside of your room.

-Each of the rooms comes with a beautiful panoramic city view, a fully-equipped kitchenette, a whirlpool tub, 55-inch flat-screen TVs, free Wi-Fi, and more.
-And you’ll have plenty of space to stretch out because each of the rooms starts at 372 square feet in size!
+Each room has a beautiful panoramic city view, a fully-equipped kitchenette, a whirlpool tub, 55-inch flat-screen TVs, free Wi-Fi, and more.
+And you’ll have plenty of space to stretch out because each room is at least 372 square feet!
 Other in-room amenities include a queen-size sleeper sofa in your living area, a microwave oven, a toaster, a small dishwasher, and luxurious bath amenities.

-On the property, you’ll find a lobby cocktail lounge, a café, a well-equipped gym, an outdoor pool with a poolside bar, and lots of event/meeting space.
+You’ll find a lobby cocktail lounge, café, well-equipped gym, outdoor pool with a poolside bar, and lots of event/meeting space on the property.

-You’ll typically pay around $225 per night, but this can fluctuate between $140 and $540, depending on your stay dates.
+Depending on your stay dates, you’ll typically pay around $225 per night, which can fluctuate between $140 and $540.

 2. Hilton Grand Vacations Club at SeaWorld (Orlando, Florida)

-The second most popular property is the Hilton Grand Vacations Club at SeaWorld in Orlando.
-This resort is spread out across a whopping 33-acres of lush tropical grounds, just a 10-minute walk to SeaWorld Orlando and less than 4 miles to Walt Disney World Resort.
+The second most popular HGV property is the Hilton Grand Vacations Club at SeaWorld in Orlando.
+This resort is spread across a whopping 33 acres of lush tropical grounds, just a 10-minute walk to SeaWorld Orlando and less than 4 miles to Walt Disney World Resort.

-Each of the spacious accommodations starts with 400 square feet of space, a comfy king bed, a small dining area, a separate seating area, and more.
-Plus, there’s a TV with premium cable, a DVD player, a small fridge, a microwave, a sink, a coffee maker, dishes, utensils, and a shower/tub combination.
+Each spacious accommodation starts with 400 square feet of space, a comfy king bed, a small dining area, a separate seating area, and more.
+There’s a TV with premium cable, a DVD player, a small fridge, a microwave, a sink, a coffee maker, dishes, utensils, and a shower/tub combination.

 Lastly, there’s a free shuttle to SeaWorld Orlando, Aquatica Orlando, Discovery Cove, and Universal Orlando Resort.

-Average room rates are typically around $205 per night, and prices can go all the way up to $310 per night or as low as $135 per night.
+Average room rates are typically around $205 per night, and prices can go up to $310 per night or as low as $135 per night.

 3. Hilton Grand Vacations Club at Tuscany Village (Orlando, Florida)

 Hilton Grand Vacations Club at Tuscany Village is another HGV property in Orlando, Florida.
-This particular resort is less centrally located to the main theme parks, but they are just a short drive away.
+This resort is less centrally located to the main theme parks than the Hilton Grand Vacations Club at SeaWorld, but the parks are just a short drive away.

-At this property, you’ll experience more of a shopping/adult-friendly vibe, as opposed to a family vibe, simply because of its reduced emphasis on theme parks.
+At this property, you’ll experience a more adult-friendly vibe because of its reduced emphasis on theme parks.

 This Italian-themed hotel consists of a whopping 34 acres of real estate, nestled just far enough from the major theme parks but close enough to check them out, too.
 Orlando Vineland Premium Outlets is a big attraction for guests, and you’ll have private gate access when staying here.

-Each of the casual rooms has a balcony, flat-screen TV with premium channels, a kitchenette with a minifridge, microwave, coffee maker, toaster, dishes, and utensils, free Wi-Fi, and a minimum of 364 square feet of space.
+Each casual room has a balcony, flat-screen TV with premium channels, kitchenette with a minifridge, microwave, coffee maker, toaster, dishes, utensils, free Wi-Fi, and a minimum of 364 square feet.

-If you’re thinking about staying here, expect to pay anywhere from $145 to $285 per night with an average of $200 per night.
+If you’re considering staying here, expect to pay anywhere from $145 to $285 per night, with an average of $200 per night.

 4. Las Palmeras, a Hilton Grand Vacations Club (Orlando, Florida)

-Continuing with the immense popularity of Orlando’s Hilton Grand Vacations resorts is Las Palmeras, a Hilton Grand Vacations Club.
-Las Palmeras is a smaller HGV property relative to its 30+ acre peers, though, by all objective measures, it is still a sprawling complex.
+Las Palmeras, a Hilton Grand Vacations Club, continues with the immense popularity of Orlando’s Hilton Grand Vacations resorts.
+Las Palmeras is a smaller HGV property relative to its 30+ acre peers, but it’s still a sprawling complex by all objective measures.

 Las Palmeras is located on Universal Boulevard, and it’s less than a 10-minute walk from the Orange County Convention Center, 2 miles from SEA LIFE Orlando Aquarium, and 5 miles from Universal Orlando Resort.

-Considered a more understated resort, Las Palmeras offers rooms with free Wi-Fi, a flat-screen TV, sitting area, balcony, kitchenette, minifridge, microwave, and at least 420 square feet of space.
+Considered a more understated resort, Las Palmeras offers rooms with free Wi-Fi, a flat-screen TV, a sitting area, a balcony, a kitchenette, a minifridge, a microwave, and at least 420 square feet.

-At the resort, you’ll enjoy the amenities of a fitness room, an outdoor lagoon-style pool with a waterslide, 3 meeting rooms, an on-site Italian restaurant, a poolside bar, and a lounge bar.
+At the resort, you’ll enjoy a fitness room, an outdoor lagoon-style pool with a waterslide, 3 meeting rooms, an on-site Italian restaurant, a poolside bar, and a lounge bar.